 Switzerland Business Visa is a type of short-stay visa.
-So it is valid for 90 days in a six month period.
+So it is valid for 90 days in a six-month period.
 The times you can enter Switzerland in six months, depending on the type of visa:

-Please remember that even if you have Multiple-entry type of visa, you can not stay longer than 90 days in six months.
+Please remember that even if you have a Multiple-entry type of visa, you can not stay longer than 90 days in six months.
 When you have a single-entry visa, you can not enter again after leaving.

 Can You Bring your Children With a Switzerland Business Visa?

 Yes, but they have to apply for their own visa.
 The family members need to apply for a Switzerland visitor or tourist visa to accompany you on a business trip.

 How Much Does a Switzerland Business Visa Costs?